 The replacement of original mortars with Portland cement mortars has contributed to the moisture and mold problems common in buildings today.

-This repointing process includes petrographic and chemical analyses of a sample of the original mortar.
+Modern repointing efforts are based on petrographic and chemical analyses of a sample of the original mortar.
 These analyses help to identify the mortar’s cement (lime vs. natural cement vs. Portland cement) and aggregate (color and texture) properties.
-At AET, we use these analyses to inform specifications for an appropriate repointing mortar.
+At AET, we use these analyses to inform specifications for an appropriate “match” to use as repointing mortar.

 When sampling mortar, it is important to take the sample several inches from the wall face to access the original mortar rather than a later repointed mortar.